Today, there are three major pain points and needs in the business world:

 Designed for the digital age, EVC v3 provides the “how-to”:

 Effectively identify and define the NEEDS of our internal and external customers, and needs of all business areas.

-Determine the risk, and the DEGREE OF URGENCY for each new initiative- a key requirement for implementing a bimodal strategy.
+Determine the risk for each new initiative- a key requirement for implementing a bimodal strategy.

-Forecast and economically quantify all the TANGIBLE and INTANGIBLE benefits of innovation and transformation initiatives.
+Forecast the TANGIBLE and INTANGIBLE benefits of innovation and transformation initiatives.

 Define the STRATEGY for each initiative— including how the initiative will enable or be aligned with corporate strategic objectives; and what is the best initiative strategy, based on strategic scenarios, and the best scope and strategy of implementation.

 Validate and MEASURE all of the economic and strategic benefits for any initiative.

 Create a dynamic culture of proactive COLLABORATION and effective COMMUNICATION within and between the IT teams, and with the business areas, before projects are approved, to ensure that the forecasted benefits and expected ROI of every initiative is realized; and projects are successful.